 The question is though: what helps a business not just survive, but thrive?
 Lots of factors help businesses grow, but one of the most important is digital marketing.

 The role of digital marketing is absolutely essential for business growth in today’s day and age.
-Are you taking advantage of the Internet and advertising your business through online strategies?
+Are you taking advantage of the digital channels and advertising your business through online strategies?
 If not, you should–and we’re about to tell you why.

-Let’s break down what digital marketing is, why it’s so important, and why the role of digital marketing plays such a pivotal part when it comes to business growth.
+Let’s break down what digital marketing is, why these marketing channels are so important, and why the role of digital marketing plays such a pivotal part when it comes to business growth.

 By the end of this article, you’ll recognize why digital marketing is so important to grow your business–and you’ll know how to leverage the power of the Internet to help your business thrive.